Blog-Reference and Blog-Reference on May 2 adapted to context

 Hume and Adam Smith, though, missed this crucial methodological point and subscribed to the primacy of what was called the Science of Man.

 Economics is NOT a science of behavior (Hudík, 2011); economists have to change their vantage point; economics has to be redefined.
-Economics is NOT a social science but a system science:
+Economics is NOT a social science but a systems science:

 OLD definition, subjective-behavioral: “Economics is the science which studies human behavior as a relationship between ends and scarce means which have alternative uses.”